pippinbarr/cart253/assignments/challenges/hello-world/README.md

 > Create your `cart253` repository and make multiple edits to and commits of `README.md`

-1. Follow the course materials on version control as needed to each create your `cart253` repository on your own computer or on a lab computer.
+1. Follow the [Hello, World Learning Materials](../../../topics/hello-world/) on version control as needed to each create your `cart253` repository on your own computer or on a lab computer.
 (Ideally, use the text-based materials rather than the video so you can easily talk to each other.)
 2. Use your text editor to make changes to the `README.md` file, taking the opportunity to practice with markdown for formatting.
 Commit and push to the repository with a good commit message.
 3. Repeat step 2 multiple times to make the `README.md` file into a nice explanation of what will be in the repository.